What is a personal loan?

 At the end of the fifth year, you’ll have paid off the $12,000 principal and paid $2,946.02 in interest.

-It depends on your amortization schedule.
-On a 30-year, $400,000 fixed-rate mortgage with a 6% interest rate, this “tipping point” occurs in the 19th year of payments.
+It depends on the amortization schedule of your loan.
+For example, on a 30-year, $400,000 fixed-rate mortgage with a 6% interest rate, the “tipping point” occurs in the 19th year of payments.
 If the rate on the same loan is 4.5% over 30 years, this occurs earlier, in year 15.
 As you shrink the loan term or lower the interest rate, the tipping point occurs sooner in the loan term.

+In general, no, especially with mortgages and auto loans.
 Making extra payments or paying more than your minimum payment helps you pay off the loan faster and reduces the amount of interest you pay over the loan term.
-However, in general, it doesn’t reduce the monthly payment amount.
+However, it doesn’t reduce the monthly payment amount.
 Be sure to specify to your lender that the extra payment should go toward the principal.

-If you’re looking into taking out a loan of any kind, you can expect to encounter lots of talk about principal and interest.
-When you’re paying back a loan through amortization — whether it’s a mortgage, auto loan or personal loan — it’s common for most of your early payments to be going toward interest.
-Toward the end of the loan term, more of the payment goes toward paying down the principal.
+When you’re paying back a loan through amortization — whether it’s a mortgage, auto loan or personal loan — it’s common for most of your early payments to only go towards interest.
+As you approach the end of the loan term however, more of the monthly payment goes toward paying down the loan principal.

 You can take out a personal loan for various purposes, then pay it back in monthly installments.
 Read more about how this kind of loan works.